rails-administrador/administrador/README.md

 Why do we need another one?

-Must admin UIs need to be hacked or bent to support engines.
+Most admin UIs need to be hacked or bent to support engines.
 This admin UI thinks engines first, main-app second. ;)

-## Usage
-How to use my plugin.

 ## Installation
 Add this line to your application's Gemfile: